Methylmalonic Acidemia

 History of Present Illness

-- Episodes of metabolic acidosis with hyperammonemia and hypoglycemia may occur.
+Episodes of metabolic acidosis with hyperammonemia often follow catabolic stress.

 Past Medical History

-- No significant past medical history in newborns presenting acutely.
+No significant past medical history in asymptomatic carriers or late-onset cases.

 Family History